 From fresh, locally-raised turkey, to homemade pies, to Black Friday shopping until you drop, Maryland has exactly what you’re looking for this Thanksgiving.
-Make the most of your holiday break by checking out these great spots for the quintessential Thanksgiving in Maryland!
+Make the most of your 2023 during your holiday break by checking out these 10 Best Thanksgiving Activities and Events in Maryland.

-Moonshadow is one of Accident, Maryland's best nightlife locations.
-With tons of local beer, live music every weekend, and a laid back, friendly atmosphere, it's the perfect place to catch up with old friends over a drink before the holiday.
+Moonshadow is one of McHenry, Maryland's greatest nightlife locations.
+With tons of local beer, live music every weekend, and a laid back, friendly atmosphere, it's the place to catch up with old friends over a drink before the holiday.

-Dangerously Delicious Pies has two locations in Baltimore, Maryland, and serves some of the best sweet and savory pies in the state.
-For Thanksgiving, you can't do wrong with their apple crumb, pumpkin, or sweet potato pie.
+Dangerously Delicious Pies in Baltimore serves some of the state's tastiest sweet and savory pies.
+For Thanksgiving, you can't go wrong with their apple crumb, pumpkin, or sweet potato pie.

-Albright Farms raise their turkeys in an open-air shelter and don't inject them with antibiotics or hormones of any kind.
-They process their turkeys right before Thanksgiving so you have the freshest possible bird for your table.
+Albright Farms raise their turkeys in an open-air shelter and don't inject them with antibiotics or hormones.
+They process their turkeys before Thanksgiving, so you have the freshest possible bird for your table.

 Every year, riders on horseback gather to begin their Thanksgiving Day Hunt with a blessing over their foxhounds.
 A priest will perform the blessing before the hunt.
 Take part as a rider or a tailgater and enjoy this time-honored tradition.